 Most consumers use the internet to find, research, and hire a service.
 Your online presence and reputation matter, so where do you start?
-In this guide, we're going to provide you with several marketing ideas that can help you grow your business.
+In this guide, we'll share our top marketing ideas to help grow your pet-care business.

 Build Your Online Presence

-2) Create A Blog & Social Media Profiles
+2) Create a Blog and Social Media Presence

 Having a blog and social media profiles has several benefits for your business.
 Both of these mediums allows you to connect directly with your customers.

-The blog posts allow you to go in depth on specific topics.
-For example: 5 Dog Behavior Tips for Kennel Technicians and Dog-Daycare Attendants is a blog we created to help increase traffic to www.gingrapp.com.
-Blog posts that relate to key searches for pet-care, pet health and related topics end up ranking and gaining new visitors to your site.
+Blog posts enable you to go in-depth on specific topics.
+For example:, 5 Dog Behavior Tips for Kennel Technicians and Dog-Daycare Attendants is a blog we created to help increase traffic to www.gingrapp.com.
+Blog posts that relate to key searches for pet-care, pet health, and related topics end up ranking and gaining new visitors to your site.

-Leverage your social platforms like Facebook, Twitter, and Instagram so that your customers can be reminded of your business in their feeds, which can help lead to repeat visits.
-With these social profiles you can also chat directly with your customers to answer questions, resolve concerns, or help an unhappy customer.
+Leverage your social platforms like Facebook, Twitter, and Instagram so your customers can be reminded of your business in their feeds, which can help lead to repeat visits.
+With social profiles, you can also chat directly with your customers to answer questions, resolve concerns, or help an unhappy customer.

 Local Search Results

-Local search engine optimization (SEO) is a whole other topic-area.
-Learn more: here is a great guide to get you started.
+Local search engine optimization (SEO) is a whole other topic area.
+Here is a great guide to get you started.

 Referrals & Partnerships

-There's a reason why referrals are often become the best customers.
+There's a reason why referrals often become the best customers.
 Why because people trust their friends who refer them.
-You can build online and social referral program by asking customers for feedback on your company.
-Those that leave a positive review then you can request to share that feedback online, where their friends and others can see it.
-If someone has negative feedback you want to handle that offline first to hopefully turn them into a happy customer that gives you a positive review online..
+You can build a referral program by asking customers for feedback on your company.
+You can ask those who leave a positive review to share their feedback online, where their friends and others can see it.
+If someone has negative feedback, handle their concerns offline to hopefully turn them into a happy customer who gives you a positive review.

 Getting feedback from your customers is a great way to get to know them better and make sure that you are meeting their needs.
 One of the best ways to get feedback is to simply ask, but how do you go about getting reviews?
 Here are three ways to do it.